 Best Backpacking Destinations In Europe

 Average costs vary significantly in the western and eastern Europe.
 Big developed western Europe countries like Germany, France, and England are countries that empty the wallet faster.
-Opposite of eastern Europe like Czech Republic, Slovenia, Hungary, Bulgaria or Ukraine are one of the cheapest Europe travel destinations to visit.
-But knowing tips for travelling cheaply, then backpacking in Italy on a budget is also doable.
+Opposite of eastern Europe like Czech Republic, Slovenia, Hungary, Bulgaria or Ukraine are one of the cheapest countries to backpack.
+But knowing tips for backpacking cheaply, then backpacking in Italy on a budget is also doable.

 How Long Is A Budget Backpacking Trip?